fplab/ui-for-pl/src/language-usability.rst

   In the user study participants were given nearly identical APIs but the comparison group contained a method that was placed in an unexpected location.
-Participants with "correctly-placed" methods were orders of magnitudes faster in their tasks.
+Participants with "correctly-placed" methods were 2-11 times faster in their tasks.

 .. container:: bib-item